New clip from With Love, Meghan series two shows duchess baking with Tan France

 In the clip, Markle is wearing a blue and white striped shirt, while France wears a blue denim shirt.

-Among the celebrity guests joining the former Suits star during the eight episodes will be US model and TV personality Chrissy Teigen and Queer Eye star Tan France, as well as podcaster Jay Shetty and his cookbook author wife Radhi Devlukia.
+France is among the celebrity guests joining the former Suits star during the eight episodes.
+Others will include US model and TV personality Chrissy Teigen, podcaster Jay Shetty and his cookbook author wife Radhi Devlukia.

 Also appearing will be chefs Samin Nosrat, Clare Smyth, Christina Tosi, Jose Andres and David Chang, and Meghan’s close friends, pilates instructor Heather Dorak and make up artist Daniel Martin.